riccardik/exp_assignment2/readme.md

 ### System limitation
 <p>
-Sometimes the ball movement makes the robot "roll" on itself and goes into a position where it cannot moved anymore and have to be "flipped" manually from the user.
-Other times, in the generation of the random movements, more request of actions overlap and the action server so do not properly behave as planned; time delays did not solve the issue, this is not actually a big issue because the movement should be random, nevertheless is a non desired behavior.
+Sometimes the ball movement makes the robot "roll over" itself and goes into a position where it cannot move anymore and have to be "flipped" manually from the user.
+Other times, in the generation of the random movements, more request of actions overlap and the action server so do not properly behave as planned; time delays did not solve the problem, this is not actually a big issue because the movement should be random, nevertheless is a non desired behavior.
 </p>

 ### Possible improvements